New Objectivity

 The New Objectivity (in Neue Sachlichkeit) was a movement in German art that arose during the 1920s as a reaction against expressionism.
 The term was coined by Gustav Friedrich Hartlaub, the director of the Kunsthalle in Mannheim, who used it as the title of an art exhibition staged in 1925 to showcase artists who were working in a post-expressionist spirit.

 As these artists—who included Max Beckmann, Otto Dix, Adolf Dietrich, George Grosz, Christian Schad, Rudolf Schlichter, Georg Scholz and Jeanne Mammen—rejected the self-involvement and romantic longings of the expressionists, Weimar intellectuals in general made a call to arms for public collaboration, engagement, and rejection of romantic idealism.

-Although principally describing a tendency in German painting, the term took a life of its own and came to characterize the attitude of public life in Weimar Germany as well as the art, literature, music, and architecture created to adapt to it.
+Although principally describing a tendency in German painting, the term took on a life of its own and came to characterize the attitude of public life in Weimar Germany as well as the art, literature, music, and architecture created to adapt to it.
 Rather than some goal of philosophical objectivity, it was meant to imply a turn towards practical engagement with the world—an all-business attitude, understood by Germans as intrinsically American.

-The movement essentially ended in 1933 with the end of the Weimar Republic and the beginning of the Nazi dictatorship.
+The movement essentially ended in 1933, with the collapse of the Weimar Republic and the rise of the Nazi dictatorship.

 Meaning

-Although "New Objectivity" has been the most common translation of "Neue Sachlichkeit", other translations have included "New Matter-of-factness", "New Resignation", "New Sobriety", and "New Dispassion".
+Although "New Objectivity" is the most common translation of "Neue Sachlichkeit", other translations include "New Matter-of-factness", "New Resignation", "New Sobriety", and "New Dispassion".
 The art historian Dennis Crockett says there is no direct English translation, and breaks down the meaning in the original German:

 Sachlichkeit should be understood by its root, Sache, meaning "thing", "fact", "subject", or "object."
 Sachlich could be best understood as "factual", "matter-of-fact", "impartial", "practical", or "precise"; Sachlichkeit is the noun form of the adjective/adverb and usually implies "matter-of-factness".

 In particular, Crockett argues against the view implied by the translation of "New Resignation", which he says is a popular misunderstanding of the attitude it describes.
-The idea that it conveys resignation comes from the notion that the age of great socialist revolutions was over and that the left-leaning intellectuals who were living in Germany at the time wanted to adapt themselves to the social order represented in the Weimar Republic.
-Crockett says the art of the Neue Sachlichkeit was meant to be more forward in political action than the modes of Expressionism it was turning against: "The Neue Sachlichkeit is Americanism, cult of the objective, the hard fact, the predilection for functional work, professional conscientiousness, and usefulness."
+The idea that it conveys resignation stems from the notion that the age of great socialist revolutions was over and that the left-leaning intellectuals living in Germany at the time wanted to adapt to the social order represented by the Weimar Republic.
+Crockett says the art of the Neue Sachlichkeit was meant to be more overtly political than the modes of Expressionism it was turning against: "The Neue Sachlichkeit is Americanism, cult of the objective, the hard fact, the predilection for functional work, professional conscientiousness, and usefulness."